-CCWG Recommendation #6: The selected mechanism must be implemented to enable the availability of funds for a specific round as well as the disbursement of the funds for selected projects in an effective and judicious manner without creating a perpetual mechanism (i.e. not being focused on preservation of capital).
+CCWG Recommendation #9: The selected mechanism must be implemented to enable the availability of funds for a specific round as well as the disbursement of the funds for selected projects in an effective and judicious manner without creating a perpetual mechanism (i.e. not being focused on preservation of capital).

-CCWG Recommendation #7: Funding availability for a particular funding round should be staged in tranches over a period of years, regardless of the mechanism implemented.
+CCWG Recommendation #10: Funds availability for disbursement should be staged in tranches over a period of years, regardless of the mechanism implemented.
 Progressive disbursements may be used to fund projects receiving large grants to be implemented over a period of years.
 Similarly, progressive disbursements can support projects that could be implemented in shorter periods.

 Charter Question #6: Should any priority or preference be given to organizations from developing economies, projects implemented in such regions and/or under represented groups?